qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 `proof-external-tombstones` clears `ExternalTombstones` and requires the failure back.

+### constructor-claim, proof-constructor-claim

+B5-3 again, the half `two-thread-ctor` cannot reach.
+That one shows the slot being claimed by exactly one thread - but the claim happens *after* the C++ constructor, so the loser has built its object anyway and, for a QObject, hung it in Qt's tree before it hears that it lost.

+The first thread parks at `ctor-before-publish`, where it has built its object and is about to publish it.
+The second runs the same base `__init__` right then, and the parent's children are counted while the first thread is still parked - once it is released it finds the slot taken and deletes what it built, and both outcomes look alike again.

+`proof-constructor-claim` clears `ConstructorClaim` and requires the second object back.

 ### metaobject-lifetime - expected FAIL, and not ours

 Every QObject answers `metaObject()` with the same `&QObject::staticMetaObject`,